Craig Brown (footballer, born 1940): Euro 2000 qualifying

+2002 World Cup qualification

+After Scotland finished third in their 2002 FIFA World Cup qualification group and failed to qualify for the World Cup, Brown resigned as Scotland manager in October 2001.
+He was replaced by German Berti Vogts.
+Brown took charge of Scotland for 70 international matches, more than any other Scotland manager.
+He won 32 games, drew 18 and lost 20.
+Scotland did not qualify for another major tournament until Euro 2020, and 1998 is still their most recent appearance in a men's World Cup finals.

 Preston North End

-Brown then had a spell in club management when he was appointed as manager of Preston North End in April 2002, but left by mutual consent on 29 August 2004 after a poor start to the league campaign.
+Brown then had a spell in club management when he was appointed manager of Preston North End in April 2002, but left by mutual consent on 29 August 2004 after a poor start to the league campaign.
 He later had a brief spell as football consultant at Derby County under former protégé Billy Davies, helping them win promotion to the Premier League in 2006–07.
+He was one of eight members of staff sacked alongside Davies in November after a poor start to the 2007–08 Premier League season.

-In October 2008, sixty eight year old Brown was linked to the vacant managerial position with Scottish First Division side Dundee, but the job went to Jocky Scott.
+In October 2008, the 68-year-old Brown was linked to the vacant managerial position with Scottish First Division side Dundee, but the job went to Jocky Scott.

 Motherwell

 On 28 December 2009, it was announced that Brown would be taking charge of Motherwell, with Archie Knox as his assistant.
 Brown and Knox established Motherwell in the top six of the Scottish Premier League during their time in charge.

 Aberdeen

 Brown, who was working without a contract at Motherwell, rebuffed an initial approach by Aberdeen on 8 December 2010.
 He then had a change of heart after a second approach was made, and was appointed Aberdeen manager on 10 December.

 On 14 March 2013, Brown announced he was retiring from football management at the end of the 2012–13 season.
 His retirement date was brought forward when Derek McInnes was appointed to the position on 5 April, with Brown accepting a position on the Aberdeen board.